PittsCraft/SwiftRetrier/README.md

 ### Home made policy

-You can create your own policies that conform `InfallibleRetryPolicy` and they will benefit from the same modifiers.
+You can create your own policies that conform `RetryPolicy` and they will benefit from the same modifiers.
+Have a look at `ConstantDelayRetryPolicy.swift` for a basic example.

 To create a DSL entry point using your policy: